 The chief function of the body is to carry the brain around. – Thomas A. Edison

-Parts Of The Brain
+Parts Of The Brain And The Function Of Pons

 The brain is comprised of 3 major sections; the forebrain, the midbrain, and the hindbrain.
-The forebrain is comprised of: the thalamus, the cerebrum, and hypothalamus.
+The forebrain is comprised of: the thalamus, the cerebrum, and the hypothalamus.
 The midbrain houses the tegmentum and the tectum.
 Finally, the hindbrain consists of the cerebellum, medulla, and the pons (these are also referred to as the brainstem).
 There are also 4 lobes: the occipital lobe, temporal lobe, frontal lobe, and finally the parietal lobe.
 Let’s cover what each portion of the brain does:

-- Occipital lobe: this lobe is responsible for vision
+- Occipital lobe: responsible for vision

 - Frontal lobe: involved with emotion, reasoning, movement, judgment, and planning